-The first was Riesling, a wine with laser-like acidity, big flavor, and a huge range of styles from dry to sweet.
+The first was Riesling, a white wine with laser-like acidity, big flavor, and a huge range of styles from dry to sweet.
 We selected a dry Austrian Riesling, which might work theoretically.
 But while the wine was delicious on its own, with concentration and a nice combination of lime citrus and minerality, it didn’t quite work with our Thanksgiving meal.
 The dish created an impression of unpleasant austerity with overly dominant stony minerality in the wine; the Riesling just needed more to be a great pairing.

 Loser #2: Sauvignon Blanc – Sancerre

-Sancerre was also a popular recommendation for its mouthwatering acidity, but this wine—made from Sauvignon Blanc—is also notorious for grassy, herbal notes.
+Sancerre was also a popular recommendation for its mouthwatering acidity, but this white wine—made from Sauvignon Blanc—is also notorious for grassy, herbal notes.
 These non-fruit notes and intense, dominating minerality were the only flavors left after tasting the wine with the Thanksgiving dish, so this pairing wasn’t a winner, either.

 Loser #3: Pinot Noir – The Eyrie Vineyards